Best Neighborhoods to Live in Orlando, FL 2025

 Utilities & Lifestyle | $220 | $310 | $90 |

 Orlando’s job growth (+5% YoY) and lower taxes make those savings even more meaningful.
-Add Florida’s no state income tax, and you’re effectively keeping an extra paycheck each year.
+Florida does not levy a state income tax.
+The financial impact depends on individual income and tax circumstances; buyers should consult a licensed tax professional.

 Want more fast-growing cities?